Covington Succession Attorney

 Succession Planning

 Losing someone you love is hard enough without feeling lost in the Louisiana legal system on top of it.
 As your Covington succession attorney, Charlton ‘Chink’ Ogden provides clear, steady guidance through every step of the process, from the initial paperwork to the final Judgment of Possession.
-Whether your family is dealing with a straightforward estate or something more complicated, Charlton handles each case personally, ensuring a smooth and legally sound transfer of property to the rightful heirs or legatees.
-If you need to file at the 22nd Judicial District Court in Covington, he knows exactly how to get it done.
+Whether the estate is straightforward or complicated by real property, mineral rights, forced heirship, or family disagreement, Charlton has handled it.
+He regularly files in the 22nd Judicial District Court in Covington, knows the local procedures, and gets things done right the first time.
+Call (985) 892-8592 to schedule a consultation.

 What Is a Succession in Louisiana?

-If you’ve never dealt with one before, the word “succession” can sound like legal jargon — but the concept is pretty straightforward.
-In Louisiana, a succession is simply the legal process of transferring a deceased person’s assets to their heirs or beneficiaries.
-Most other states call this “probate,” but Louisiana follows its own Civil Code, which means the rules are a little different here than anywhere else in the country.
+If you’ve never worked with a Covington succession attorney before, the word “succession” can sound like legal jargon.
+The concept is straightforward.
+In Louisiana, a succession is the legal process of transferring a deceased person’s assets, property, and accounts to their heirs or beneficiaries.
+Most other states call this probate.
+Louisiana calls it a succession, and it operates under the Louisiana Civil Code, which has its own distinct rules, timelines, and requirements that don’t exist anywhere else in the country.

-When someone passes away in Louisiana — whether they had a will or not — their estate generally has to go through the succession process before property, bank accounts, or other assets can be legally transferred.
-That might mean a formal court proceeding at the 22nd Judicial District Court in Covington, or it might qualify for a simpler route like a Small Succession Affidavit.
-The right path depends on the size of the estate, whether a valid will exists, and the nature of the assets involved.
+When someone passes away in Louisiana, whether or not they had a will, their estate generally must go through the succession process before property, bank accounts, or other assets can legally transfer.
+That might mean a formal court proceeding at the 22nd Judicial District Court in Covington, or it might qualify for a simpler route such as a Small Succession Affidavit.
+Which path applies depends on the size and complexity of the estate.

 Louisiana also has unique laws around forced heirship and usufruct that don’t exist in most other states.
 Forced heirship gives certain children a legal right to a portion of a parent’s estate regardless of what the will says.
 Usufruct gives a surviving spouse the right to use and enjoy property that technically passes to the children.
-These rules can catch families off guard if they’re not handled carefully — and they’re one of the main reasons it pays to work with an attorney who actually knows Louisiana succession law inside and out.
+Both concepts affect how a succession gets structured and administered.
+If you’re not familiar with them going in, it’s easy to make a mistake that creates title problems down the road.

 Covington Succession Attorney, Charlton 'Chink' Ogden